 Sometimes the casting director wants something very specific with the slate, like a full body shot or a tight close-up and profiles.
 Make sure you read the original email carefully.
 If the instructions are to send via YouTube or Vimeo, make sure it’s a private link.
 If you are uploading into iMovie, you can send directly to Vimeo or YouTube from that application.

 7. Slate separately.

-It’s always better to separate the slate and the scenes, and film as separate takes.
+It’s always better to separate the slate and the scenes and film them as separate takes.
 It allows a break so you can really get into the character before rolling the camera for your first scene.
-The slate is directly into camera (name, age, role, agency, etc.) The scenes are to the reader sitting next to the camera.
+The slate is directly into camera (name, age, role, agency, etc.).
+The scenes are to the reader sitting next to the camera.
 Also, don’t slate in character.
 It’s weird.
 This is the first time anyone sees you.
 Be cool, be natural—be someone they would want to work with.

 8. Use a tight medium frame.

-The frame should be from the chest up.
+The frame for a self-tape should be from the chest up.
 Be still.
 Think it and feel it, and the camera will capture it.
 Save the flailing chicken acting for your “Guys and Dolls” audition.
 Don’t pan and don’t do any handheld “Law and Order” stuff.
-Lock the frame and keep it simple.
+Lock the frame, and keep it simple.
 Too much movement is distracting from the performance.
-The camera should be at eye level, not below, not above.
+The camera should be at eye level—not below, not above.

 9. Sit or stand—you decide.

 It’s a medium shot, so it doesn’t matter, unless it affects your energy.
 Sometimes if you stand, it gives you the scene more life, as a chair or sofa tends to zap the energy.
 Go with whatever feels right.

-Never look directly into the camera in a scene unless the stage directions specifically say so.
+Never look directly into the camera for a scene unless the stage directions specifically say so.
 Make the reader the main character in the scene and connect to that person.
 If there is another character, imagine someone standing directly on the other side of the camera.